 Artist Bio

-Nicola (Niki) Simpkin-Hill is a contemporary visual artist based in Tamaki Makaurau Auckland.
+Niki Hill (aka Nicola Simpkin-Hill) is a contemporary visual artist based in Tamaki Makaurau Auckland.
 She graduated with a Master of Fine Arts degree from the Elam School of Fine Arts, the University of Auckland in 2018, and has exhibited across Aotearoa New Zealand.

-Changing the medical and social thinking around the Cerebral palsy condition.
-It is a healing process for both, who have lived an extraordinary life, as a result of Geena's birth.
-Both mother and daughter are lucky to have survived the ordeal, which left Geena with quadriplegic cerebral palsy (also a latent diagnosis of ADHD Inattentive).
+She collaborates with her disabled daughter as GENIUS art collaboration to create projects that advocate for the environment.
+Niki's daughter, Geena Zelma Hill, is a Mapura Artist.
+Niki collaborates with Geena, not only as an artist but also as a parent of a person with a disability, to demonstrate a social art practice centred on disability and inclusion.
+By partnering with Geena, Niki recognises Geena as an artist in her own right.
+Additionally, Niki creates projects that advocate for positive social identity for the disability community—changing the medical and social thinking around the Cerebral Palsy condition.
+It is a healing process for both those who have lived an extraordinary life, as a result of Geena's birth.
+Both mother and daughter are lucky to have survived the ordeal, which left Geena with quadriplegic cerebral palsy.
 Niki's unique approach to her daughter's cerebral palsy condition has included Stem-cell therapy, Hyperbaric Oxygen treatment, physiotherapy sessions, orthotics, plus many more alternative interventions.

 All this has significantly improved many of Geena's neuromuscular symptoms, allowing her to function more independently.
 Niki has an intimate understanding of the physical, psychological, social, economic, political, and personal challenges of parenting in what she describes as ‘the disability landscape’.